A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization

 \section{CONCLUSIONS}

-In this paper, we investigate the unification and generalization of various important algorithms for decentralized optimization problems where $n$ nodes collaboratively minimize the sum of their local nonconvex objectives.
-We provide a unified algorithmic framework that subsumes a wide range of gradient tracking methods and quasi-Newton methods.
-Within a cohesive analytical structure, we first show subsequence convergence under mild assumptions with the proper parameter choices and then establish the whole sequence convergence along with a non-asymptotic rate by using the K{\L} property of the aggregated objective function.
-We proceed to generalize this framework by introducing several noval quasi-Newton variants within the unified algorithmic framework.
-These methods enjoy a very economical computational cost.
-Our experimental results on the nonconvex decentralized binary classification problem indicate that our newly proposed quasi-Newton algorithms generally exhibit superior performance versus other comparison algorithms, e.g. GT, GUT, DSMT, MT, DQN, D-LM-BFGS, and DR-LM-DFP.
-Possible future work directions include extensions to stochastic optimization and nonsmooth optimization.
+In this paper, we investigate the unification and generalization of various important algorithms for solving nonconvex decentralized optimization, where local nodes collaboratively minimize the sum of their local nonconvex objectives.
+We provide a unified algorithmic framework that includes a wide range of decentralized gradient tracking methods and quasi-Newton methods.
+Within a unified analytical structure, under proper choices of the stepsizes, we show a subsequence of the iterates converges to stationary point.
+Under the K{\L} property of the aggregated objective function, we establish the entire iterate sequence converges with a specific non-asymptotic rate.
+Moreover, several new quasi-Newton decentralized algorithms within our unified algorithmic framework are proposed.
+Our numerical experiments on solving the nonconvex decentralized binary classification problem indicate that the newly proposed quasi-Newton algorithms exhibit generally superior performance versus other well-established comparison algorithms, such as GT, GUT, DSMT, MT, DQN, D-LM-BFGS, and DR-LM-DFP.